 [Insert figure4a.gif (a) figure4b.gif(b)]

 Caption: Competitions.
-Figures (a) and (b) show snapshots of two of the competition experiments between the same two starting organisms at different mutation rates, with the mutation rate in (a) being one third that of (b).
+Figures (a) and (b) show snapshots of two of the competition experiments between the same two starting organisms at different mutation rates, with the mutation rate in (a) being one-third that of (b).
 Members of the lineage with higher robustness are colored purple and blue, and members of the lineage with higher replication rate are colored yellow and green.
 The four snapshots of the two growing populations during a competition experiment illustrate the dominance of the lineage with higher replication rate at the lower mutation rate and the dominance of the lineage with higher robustness at the higher mutation rate, as predicted by the quasispecies model.

 In fact, the predictions of the quasispecies model corresponded with the results observed.
 Competitions were run between a total of 18 pairs of organisms at a variety of mutation rates.
-The competition were run for a fixed number of generations.
-Figure 4 depicts snapshots of two populations growing at two different mutation rates, illustrating the dramatic effect of mutation rate on the grown of the two lineages.
+The competition was run for a fixed number of generations.
+Figure 4 depicts snapshots of two populations growing at two different mutation rates, illustrating the dramatic effect of mutation rate on the growth of the two lineages.
 In Figure 4 lineage A is colored in yellow/green and lineage B is colored in purple/blue.
-In Figure 4(a), the mutation rate is one third the mutation rate of the population in Figure 4(b).
+In Figure 4(a), the mutation rate is one-third the mutation rate of the population in Figure 4(b).
 As shown in the figure, at the lower mutation rate, lineage A dominates the population at the end of the experiment.
-At the higher mutation rate, lineage B become much more populous than lineage A. The two beginning ancestors and the two environments is identical except for the mutation rate.
+At the higher mutation rate, lineage B becomes much more populous than lineage A. The two beginning ancestors and the two environments are identical except for the mutation rate.

 Results qualitatively similar to those depicted in Figure 4 were observed in 12 out of the 18 sets of experiments, and only one contradicted the quasispecies prediction.
 In the six experiments in which the quasispecies prediction was not directly verified, the differences between the two ancestors were relatively small and the results within the threshold of experimental error.
 These results implied that at higher mutation rates, the advantage gained by having more viable offspring outweighed the disadvantage of replicating more slowly.
 This gives the more robust organism more descendants overall, or in other words, a higher fitness.
 The outcome of these competitions is very strong evidence for the quasispecies model.
 According to the traditional model, lineage B should never win, and yet 12 out of 18 times it showed a clear victory at high mutation rates.
 This shows that true fitness encompasses not only replication rate, but also robustness.
 In addition, the results support the hypothesis that natural selection takes into account not only the properties of an individual, but also those of the organisms that are its close mutational neighbors when determining the long-term survival of a lineage.